eclipse-archived/ceylon-lang.org/blog/2013-12-13-three-legged-elephants.md

 tags: [language design]
 ---

-I've often argued that good design&mdash;of a language, library, or framework&mdash;isn't about packing in as many features as possible into your solution, rather it's about discovering a small set of interlocking features that act to reinforce each other.
+I've often argued that good design—of a language, library, or framework—isn't about packing in as many features as possible into your solution, rather it's about discovering a small set of interlocking features that act to reinforce each other.
 That is to say, we want to maximize the power/expressiveness of our solution,